doctorfree/nvim-lazyman/README.md

 the Abstract Neovim configuration.

-Another Packer based Neovim configuration, this one using Fennel, serves as a second example and is included as a Lazyman supported "Extra" config:
+Another Packer based Neovim configuration, this one using Fennel, serves as a second example and is included as a Lazyman supported "Personal" config:

 ```bash
 lazyman -w Fennel